protontypes/open-sustainable-technology/README.md

 - [protect.earth](https://github.com/protect-earth/protect.earth) - International Directory of Climate Action for Humans, Businesses, and anyone else.
 - [The POWER Project](https://power.larc.nasa.gov/) - Provides solar and meteorological data sets from NASA research for support of renewable energy, building energy efficiency and agricultural needs.
 - [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software.
+- [Climate Strike Software](https://github.com/climate-strike/license) - Prevent oil and gas companies from co-opting your work and extracting more fossil fuels with this software license.

 ### Footnotes
 _Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)_